Diarrhoea is a common condition which can occur for a number of reasons, including infections and intolerances.

 Dioralyte is an electrolyte drink which can increase the viscosity of your stools and prevent dehydration, which can often occur during an acute case of diarrhoea.
 The powder is mixed with water to create a solution which you drink.

 While suffering from diarrhoea, you should stay hydrated by drinking plenty of water or squash.
 If you feel sick, take small sips of water or squash throughout the day to remain adequately hydrated.

 Alcohol should also be avoided while treating diarrhoea.
 Not only can alcohol increase your chances of experiencing side effects of an antidiarrhoeal, such as nausea and dizziness, but it can also increase the speed at which faecal matter travels through your bowels.
 This increase in speed prevents water from being absorbed effectively and results in loose and watery stools.

 If you can eat, try eating small portions of food.
 Avoid spicy foods or foods which are high in fat as they may make your diarrhoea worse.
 The NHS recommends eating potatoes, rice, bananas, boiled vegetables and salty foods if you are suffering from diarrhoea.

 While treating diarrhoea, be vigilant to the signs and symptoms of dehydration, which may include:

-In severe cases, muscle cramps, sunken eyes, dizziness, confusion and fainting can occur.
+Muscle cramps, sunken eyes, dizziness, confusion and fainting can occur in severe cases.
 If you suspect severe dehydration, seek immediate emergency medical attention.

-Diarrhoea can be the symptom of a number of serious health conditions.
-If your diarrhoea is accompanied by any of the following systems, speak to your GP:
+Diarrhoea can be a symptom of some serious health conditions.
+If any of the following systems accompanies your diarrhoea, speak to your GP:

 If your diarrhoea lasts more than a week or if it recurs frequently, speak to your GP.